lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/caseExpression.svg" target="./diagrams/caseExpression.svg" alt="syntax diagram for a case expression" layout="" -->

 The upper path in the syntax diagram represents a *searched when clause*, that is, the `WHEN` keyword follows directly after the `CASE` keyword.
-The lower path is a *simple when clause*, that is, an expression follows after the `CASE` keyword.
+The lower path is a *simple when clause*, that is, an expression follows the `CASE` keyword.

 In general, the value of the case expression is the value of the *result expression*, following the first (leftmost) case that evaluates to true.
 If no case evaluates to true and the ELSE keyword is present, the result is the value of the ELSE case result expression.
 If no case evaluates to true and the ELSE keyword is not present, the result is NULL.
 When a case evaluates to unknown (because of NULLs), the case is not true and hence is treated the same way as a case that evaluates to false.

-When you use the *simple when clause*, the value of the expression before the first WHEN keyword is tested for equality with the value of the expression following the WHEN keyword.
-The data type of the expression before the first WHEN keyword must therefore be comparable to the data types of each expression following the WHEN keyword(s).
+When you use the *simple when clause*, the value of the expression before the first WHEN keyword is tested for equality with the value of the expression that follows the WHEN keyword.
+Therefore, the data type of the expression before the first WHEN keyword must be comparable to the data types of each expression that follows the WHEN keywords.

-A *result expression* is an expression following the `THEN` or `ELSE` keywords.
+A *result expression* is an expression that follows the `THEN` or `ELSE` keywords.

 <h4 id="whenClause">whenClause</h4>